HospitALL01/Frontend/README.md

 and administrators overseeing the entire system.
 Essentially, the project is designed for anyone involved in the healthcare ecosystem, from the individual seeking care to the institutions providing it.

+## Core Features (AI-Powered)
+The AI feature is a core component of the platform that helps users define potential diseases.
+A user enters a detailed description of their symptoms as an Input Query.
+The AI then processes this information to generate a diagnostic AI Response that includes a list of possible diseases.
+Crucially, the platform then provides a dynamic list of recommended doctors and tests based on these results, guiding the user toward appropriate medical consultation.

 ## Project Features
 - AI symptom checker gives disease recommendations
 - Find doctors by specialty and browse nearby hospital services.